Disclosure: This post may contain affiliate links. Please see our full disclaimer to learn more.

 - The marriage license will cost $102 so make sure you have cash or credit with you.

 - You must be 18 or older to get your license without parental consent.
-If you are 16-17 you can still obtain it by either having a parent or legal guardian with you in person or by bringing in a notarized written consent form from them.
+If you are 16-17 you can get a license by either having a parent or legal guardian with you in person or by bringing in a notarized written consent form from them.
 Anybody the age of 16 or under will need to get their parent’s consent and authorization from the Nevada District Court.
 In order to do this a parent must file a court action and show a court order to the Marriage License Bureau.

 - A witness is also required to be present to sign the marriage license.
 The photographer we provide here at Cactus Collective Weddings will be able to serve as a witness if you don’t have one present.